Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Discussion

-The MR brain images from healthy volunteers used in this paper were collected and made available by the CASILab at The University of North Carolina at Chapel Hill and were distributed by the MIDAS Data Server at Kitware, Inc. This research was partially funded by NSF DMS-1613054, NIH R37- CA214955 (to SK and KB), EPSRC EP/V048104/1, and NSF DMS-2015374 (to KB), and NSF CCF1740761, NSF DMS-2015226, and NSF CCF-1839252 (to SK).
+\textbf{Acknowledgements:} The MR brain images from healthy volunteers used in this paper were collected and made available by the CASILab at The University of North Carolina at Chapel Hill and were distributed by the MIDAS Data Server at Kitware, Inc. The authors would like to thank Jessi Cisewski Kehe for sharing the Gleason dataset.
+This research was partially funded by NIH R37-CA214955 (to SK and KB), NSF DMS-2015374 (to KB), NSF CCF-1740761, NSF DMS-2015226 and NSF CCF-1839252 (to SK), and NIH R01-ES028804 (to JM).
+We also thank the two anonymous reviewers for providing constructive comments that have improved this manuscript.